-- If the stay at a business location is extended either prior to or after the business mission (no more than 2-3 days), the entire ticket may be reimbursed.
+- If the stay at the business location is extended (up to 3 days), either prior to or after the business mission, the entire ticket may be reimbursed.

 - If any other destinations (other than normal connecting airports) not pertaining to the business purpose are included on the ticket, the amount reimbursed will be the fare directly related to the point(s) of business based on the fare class used.

-The traveler must provide a written quote, from a website as proof of cost for the direct route to and from the business location or from travel agency.
-This must be obtained 'PRIOR' to travel, outlined in Box 16 on the Form 17, and attached to the Form 25, Request for Reimbursement.
+- The traveler must provide a quote from Concur or Altour, Purdue's preferred travel agency, as proof of cost for the direct route to and from the business location for the dates of business.
+This must be obtained 'PRIOR' to travel and attached to the travel request and/or expense report.
 To qualify 'PRIOR', the comparison should be obtained at the same time the tickets are purchased.